bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 }
 ```

+For general information on brands and their use cases, see [Managing Brands](https://support.bigcommerce.com/s/article/Managing-Brands) in the BigCommerce Help Center.

 ## Variant Options

 [Variant options](/api-reference/catalog/catalog-api/product-variant-options/getoptions) are any choices that the shopper needs to make that will result in the selection of a variant.
 Color and Size are typical examples of Variant Options.
 A t-shirt can have different combinations of sizes and colors.

 Example:
 * Color is a Variant Option; Red, Orange, and Green are Variant Option Values
 * Size is a Variant Option; Small, Medium, and Large are Variant Option Values

 The combination of Small & Red is what is selected on the storefront and correlates to a product variation, also called a SKU.

 **Variant options:**

 * Require the shopper to select a value